Tabata Amaral: Activism

 After graduating, Amaral returned to Brazil to work as an education activist.

-In 2014, Amaral co-founded the education advocacy organisation Movimento Mapa Educação (the Education Map Movement) with Lígia Stocche and Renan Ferreirinha (Pt).
+In 2014, Amaral co-founded the education advocacy organisation Movimento Mapa Educação (the Education Map Movement) with Lígia Stocche and Renan Ferreirinha.
 The organisation crowd-sourced concerns about education among young people in Brazil, and then questioned candidates on those education-related issues during the 2016 Brazilian municipal elections, disseminating their responses widely on social media.

 In 2017, Amaral co-founded the organisation Acredito (meaning "I believe") with Felipe Oriá and José Frederico Lyra Netto.
 The organisation promotes young progressive politicians who are seeking office for the first time, with a particular focus on increasing the diversity of federal deputies.

 Political career

 2018 election

 During the 2018 general election, Amaral's campaign for a seat in Brazil's Congress focused primarily on education.
 She received the sixth highest vote total of any candidate in the state of São Paulo, with 264,450 votes.
 At the time of her election, she was a member of the Democratic Labor Party (PDT).